-When I went to Ksamil last August, I was taken aback by the amount of people.
-I have never been anywhere as busy for my summer vacation.
+When I went to Ksamil last August, I was taken aback by the number of people.
+I have never been to a busier beach destination.

-I had seen all these beautiful photos of white beaches, but the reality was I couldn’t even see the sand below all the sunbeds and umbrellas.
-So I promised myself that I would return out of season to truly be able to enjoy this stunning beach town.
+I had seen all these beautiful photos of white beaches, but the reality was that I couldn’t even see the sand below all the sunbeds and umbrellas.
+So I promised myself that I would return out of season to truly be able to enjoy this quaint beach town.

-And so I did.
+And so I did, in March and late September.
 I am currently writing this in Ksamil.
-After visiting for a second time, I knew I had to put together a complete guide, so you can make up your mind whether or not the Jewel of the Albanian Riviera is the right choice for you.
+After visiting for a third time, I knew I had to put together a complete guide, so you can make up your mind whether or not the Jewel of the Albanian Riviera is the right choice for you.

 I’ll quickly cover how to get to Ksamil, the top things to do, places to stay and the best beaches.